How to Freeze Blue Cheese

 Does Blue Cheese Freeze Well?

 It’s fair to say that blue cheese freezes reasonably well.
-If you’re planning to use it in a sauce, soup, or as a topping, you should have no issues with the freezing process.
+If you’re planning to use it in a sauce, soup, or for a topping, you should have no issues with the freezing process.

 But because it becomes crumbly after being frozen, it’s not ideal for serving up as part of an after-dinner cheeseboard, as your guests will be disappointed with its texture as they try to apply it to their crackers!